Compare Two Tables with the Power Query in Excel – 2 Examples

 Formula to Compare Two Tables and Find Common Values in Power Query

-• Now, to add their ids, go to the Query Settings pane on the right side >> APPLIED STEPS group >> right-click on the Source option >> choose the Insert Step After option.
+• To add their IDs, go to Query Settings >> APPLIED STEPS >> right-click Source >> choose Insert Step After.

 Query Settings Pane

-• Consequently, a new step has been created.
+• A new step is created.

-• Following, rename it as “Insert IDs”.
+• Name it “Insert IDs”.

-• Now, click on the Insert Ids step >> insert the following formula in the formula bar >> press the Enter key.
+• Click the Insert Ids step >> enter the following formula in the formula bar >> press Enter.

 =Table.SelectRows(Students,each List.ContainsAny({[Name]},Source))